actualizado

 - weeding and spreading comfrey, perennial peanut, and sweet potato, mexican sunflower

-- building raised beds
+- building raised beds from recycled materials

 * feeding and caring for ducks, chickens, goats, and dogs

-* weeding
+* composting

 * harvesting